Skip to content

 Every piece takes a different amount of time depending on the design and embroidery.

-A simple Qipao without embroidery usually takes about one and a half months to complete.
+A simple Qipao without embroidery usually takes about 1.5 months to complete.

 When embroidery is added, the process extends to three months or more, depending on how detailed the work is.

-A Tang Suit generally requires six to twelve weeks, and longer if embroidery or custom lining is involved.
+A Tang Suit generally requires 6 to 12 weeks, and longer if embroidery or custom lining is involved.

 A Chinese Wedding Dress, such as a Qun Kwa or Xiu He Fu, takes the longest to make.

-These gowns involve heavy embroidery and hand finishing.
-Most are completed within six to fourteen months, while a fully embroidered King Kwa can take up to fourteen months from start to finish.
+These gowns involve heavy embroidery and hand-finishing.
+Most are completed within 6 to 14 months, while a fully embroidered King Kwa can take up to 14 months from start to finish.

-Rush service may be possible for certain designs, but we will only accept a rush order if it can be completed to our full standard of craftsmanship.
+Rush service may be possible for specific designs, but we will only accept a rush order if our team can complete the order to our full standard of craftsmanship.

 Step 4 Final Delivery – Finished Tang suit ready for wedding day